ow2-proactive/scheduling/README.txt

 * Start a command shell and go into the bin/[os] directory of your installed scheduler home path.
-You can start the scheduler by launching the startScheduler.[sh|bat] script.
+You can start the scheduler by launching the scheduler-start[.bat] script.
 If ran without argument, it starts a Resource Manager on the local host and deploy 4 nodes.
 Scheduler finishes its starting sequence when the following line is displayed:
 	 Scheduler successfully created on rmi://hostname:port/